NBrisbon/Silmarillion-NLP/README.md

-# An NLP Project on "The Silmarillion" by J.R.R.
+# An NLP Project on "*The Silmarillion*" by J.R.R.
 Tolkien
 <img src="Images/Valinor.jpg" width="900" height="400">

 # 1 Introduction